 Collaboration: Chatham-Kent's community leaders commit to working together to identify how they can help make change happen while supporting great work already happening.
-In the spirit of working together and engaging others, the CKCLC has established a number of partnerships with community groups in order to support ongoing work, while respecting the identities and individual activities of each other.
+In the spirit of working together and engaging others, the CKCLC establishes partnerships with community groups in order to support ongoing work, while respecting the identities and individual activities of all.
 Some of the community groups that the CKCLC works with include:

 Background on the CKCLC

 The CKCLC was brought together knowing that no person, group or organization working alone can accomplish large-scale social change.
 It takes the entire community.